eval/total_recall/README.md

 That's it!

-To see an annotated config-file do:
+To see an extensive annotated config-file do:
 ```bash
 $ total_recall sample
 ```